dnlrepo/cypress-ts-project/README.md

 I have diasbled the assertions for the date field, and changed one of my cy.commands that were using date to locate an element.

+## Why did I use both JSON and TypeScript Fixtures?

+JSON: Used for static test data (e.g., user details) that's easy to maintain and universally compatible with cy.fixture() for mock API responses and UI validation.

+TypeScript: Provides type safety and dynamic data generation, allowing for reliable, scalable, and reusable test configurations.
+It also enables data transformation and supports system variables for multiple environments, making it flexible for diverse testing needs.

+By combining both, it is possible to balance simplicity for static data with flexibility and error prevention for dynamic test scenarios.

 ## Assumptions Made and Additional Notes